 For many, Spring is a month of joyous time as the warm weather announces the arrival growth, outdoor funs, icy treats, vacations, and making new year resolutions.
 Yet, for some, the past half a year could be a traumatic memory as events from past or recent days might have kept tearing people’s mind, breaking their identity, or affecting their relationships with others.
 Inevitably the older we get, the more likely we would experience different forms of trauma in life.
-Therefore, HKAAT has planned our coming workshop to address the issues of trauma.
+Therefore, HKAAT has planned and will continue to provide support group to address the issues of trauma.

 So what is trauma?
 Trauma can be experienced individually and collectively and its definition and intensity varies.
 Yet most schools would agree upon on any event that directly or indirectly causes a person to experience intolerable physical or psychological pain and anxiety can be defined as trauma.
 Individual trauma could break the victims’ physical and psychological wholeness, cause anxiety, depressed mood, inability to build trust or establish relationship, flashback, and potential neuropsychological damage to process cognitively.
 And when the experience became too overwhelmed to manage, some might develop PTSD and some might develop unhealthy coping skills such as substance abuse or eating disorder as ways to regain a sense of control over their traumatic experiences.

 Collective trauma happens when an entire society experience or witness a catastrophic event that shatters the baseline of security of the society.
 It can be induced by natural disasters, wars, social injustice, or others undesirable factors.
 And victims of collective trauma bear collective memory that could pass on to generations if it is unresolved and collectively people of the society continue to reconstruct the trauma in different forms in order to make sense of it.